 If your search for a new mattress has led you to Douglas and you are now stuck deciding between the Douglas mattresses, we want to help you make that important decision.
 At Slumber we use a range of tests to rate the mattresses’ various performance features and we can use the ratings to compare different mattresses.

-So continue reading, how the Original, Alpine, and Summit performed in the tests and how they compare against each other.
+So continue reading to find out how the Original, Alpine, and Summit performed in the tests and how they compare against each other.

 Overview of the Company